quicwg/base-drafts/draft-ietf-quic-http.md

 An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
 After sending a request, a client MUST close the stream for sending.
-Unless using the CONNECT method (see {{the-connect-method}}), clients MUST NOT make stream closure dependent on receiving a response to their request.
+Unless using the CONNECT method (see {{connect}}), clients MUST NOT make stream closure dependent on receiving a response to their request.
 After sending a final response, the server MUST close the stream for sending.
 At this point, the QUIC stream is fully closed.

 When a stream is closed, this indicates the end of an HTTP message.
 Because some messages are large or unbounded, endpoints SHOULD begin processing partial HTTP